Your trusted partner in cosmetic care abroad

 Vertical (Lollipop) Reduction

-A less extensive pattern using incisions around the areola and vertically down to the crease — no horizontal crease incision.
+A less extensive pattern using incisions around the areola and vertically down to the crease, with no horizontal crease incision.
 Suitable for moderate reductions where the tissue removal required is manageable without the full anchor approach.
 Leaves shorter scars and often produces a slightly perkier result.

-• Shorter scars than the anchor technique — no horizontal crease line
+• Shorter scars than the anchor technique, with no horizontal crease line

 • Good for moderate reductions removing up to approximately 500 grams per breast